Noelia Rivera-Calderón

 Practice Professor of Law and the Director of the Temple Law and Public Policy Program

-Noelia Rivera-Calderón (she/they) is a Practice Professor of Law and the Director of the Temple Law and Public Policy Program.
-Having started their career in policy as a student in this same program, Professor Rivera-Calderón now supports students in building their own skills as policy strategists.
-Professor Rivera-Calderón’s practice interests include the civil rights of K-12 students, school discipline and policing, and school mental health through an abolitionist lens.
+Noelia Rivera-Calderón (they/them) is a Practice Professor of Law and Director of the Temple Law & Public Policy (LPP) Program.
+Having started their career in policy as a student in this same program, Professor Rivera-Calderón now supports students in growing their skills at the intersection of law, imagination, and strategy.
+Professor Rivera-Calderón’s practice interests include education justice and mental health liberation.